 Under the Early Decision process, candidates who feel strongly that Kenyon is their first choice commit to attend the College if offered admission; they also guarantee that they have filed no other Early Decision applications and that they will withdraw any regular applications if admitted to Kenyon.
 If you intend on applying to Kenyon under this binding early decision process, you must sign and submit the Early Decision Agreement Form.

-• International students whose language of instruction is English must take the SAT I or ACT.
+International students whose language of instruction is not English:

 If you do not have a secondary school counselor, submit a second teacher evaluation.